 In the event that (a) we effect covenant defeasance with respect to any debt securities and (b) such debt securities are declared due and payable because of the occurrence of any event of default, the amount in such currency, currency unit or composite currency in which such debt securities are payable, and government obligations on deposit with the applicable trustee, will be sufficient to pay amounts due on such debt securities at the time of their stated maturity but may not be sufficient to pay amounts due on such debt securities at the time of the acceleration resulting from such event of default.
 However, we would remain liable to make payments of such amounts due at the time of acceleration.
-Notwithstanding the first sentence of this paragraph, events of default in (b) above shall not include the event of default described in (1) the fourth bullet point under "-Events of default, notice and waiver" with respect to specified sections of an indenture or (2) the seventh bullet point under "-Events of default, notice and waiver" with respect to any other covenant as to which there has been covenant defeasance.
+Notwithstanding the first sentence of this paragraph, events of default in (b) above shall not include the event of default described in (1) the fourth bullet point under "-Events of default, notice and waiver" with respect to any other covenant as to which there has been covenant defeasance.